GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 as well as selected tweets obtained direct from the Twitter API.
 The database can be updated in multiple ways using code available in this git repository.

-01.Twitter_API Testing /01c.TwitterHistoricalAPIextendDB pulls from Twitter, given the proper authentication codes.
-02.Database/12.LoadCSVtoDB loads the kaggle data to the database.
+01.Twitter_API Testing /01c.TwitterHistoricalAPIextendDB pulls from Twitter, given the proper authentication codes, while 02.Database/12.LoadCSVtoDB loads the kaggle data to the database.